The Decennial Census: Review & Planning

 The American Community Survey

-More than a simple replacement for the long-form sample of past censuses, the Census Bureau’s new American Community Survey (ACS) presents a fundamental change in the availability and timeliness of detailed social and economic data.
+More than a simple replacement for the long-form sample of past censuses, the Census Bureau’s American Community Survey (ACS) presents a fundamental change in the availability and timeliness of detailed social and economic data.
 A 1998 CNSTAT workshop helped shape early pilot work for the ACS, and a major panel study reviewed the complex estimation and interpretation challenges of the survey in a report released in 2007.
-More recently, CNSTAT panels have evaluated ACS uses by other federal agencies, including the Food and Nutrition Service, and considered the coverage of the “group quarters” population (such as college students and nursing home residents) in ACS estimates.
-In 2012, CNSTAT convened an expert workshop on user needs and a panel on priority technical issues for the ACS.
+Since then, CNSTAT panels have evaluated ACS uses by other federal agencies, including the Food and Nutrition Service; considered the coverage of the “group quarters” population (such as college students and nursing home residents) in ACS estimates; and addressed priority technical issues for the ACS, producing the 2015 report Realizing the Potential of the American Community Survey: Challenges, Tradeoffs and Opportunities.
+CNSTAT also convened a workshop on user needs in the nonprofit, business, and state and local government sectors and a workshop on innovative ways to reduce respondent burden in the ACS.